Last Updated on November 27, 2020 by queenie mak

 Hours of operation: 11:00 am to 10:10 pm (food vendors open late afternoon)

-Yizhong Street Night market is my favourite night market in Taichung because it is accessible and has many excellent accommodations in the area.
+Yizhong Street Night market is my favourite and the best night market in Taichung because it is accessible and the area has many excellent accommodations.

 The night market is lively but not too busy (unless its a holiday or weekend).
 And it has the best local food in Taichung where you can purchase food from street vendors or dine at one of the local restaurants.
 It is near the shopping area so you can walk around and work off your food and go back to the market for seconds.

 Besides food, there are many trinket stores along Yizhong Street and some of the smaller streets between Yizhong and Section 3, Sanmin Road (the main avenue parellel and north to Yizhong).
 The shops sell clothing, shoes and lots of knick knacks including things you cannot buy anywhere else in the world: bubble tea carrier!
 Yes, I bought one for myself!